alexfernandez/alexfernandez.github.io/permanent/speaker.md

 ---

 I have collected my public speaker experience in this page.
-More than a decade boring people at diverse conferences, lately mostly about Javascript and DevOps.
+About five years boring people at diverse conferences, lately mostly about Javascript and DevOps.

 ## Speaker